 It promises to be a fun time, as always, with lots of prizes including new daily angler awards.
 This is an event where a lone angler could enter and for no more than the entry fee walk off with several thousand dollars in prize money.
 There are Daily Angler Awards and both Fun Fish Jackpots and regular Jackpots.

-The entry fee entitles each angler to a souvenir fishing t-shirt, tickets for the awards dinner and these daily angler awards:
+The entry fee entitles each angler to be eligible for the “Daily Award”, an awards dinner ticket, and souvenir clothing to commemorate the Tournament.

 Other buy-in jackpots are available.

-Registration: Tournament Registration and Cocktails at the San Carlos Yacht Club on Friday May 31, from 5:00pm to 7:00 pm.
+Friday June 3, from 5:00pm to 7:00pm: Tournament Registration and Cocktails at the San Carlos Yacht Club.
 The Tournament Committee will be available at Registration to answer questions.
-A Captains Meeting will follow at 7:00pm.

-The Awards Dinner will be held at the San Carlos Yacht Club Sunday Evening, June 2.
-The bar will open at 6:00pm with dinner at 7:00pm and Awards after dinner.
+Sunday, June 5: The Awards Dinner will be held at the San Carlos Yacht Club.
+The bar will open at 6:00pm with dinner at 7:00pm with Awards after Dinner.

 Rescate / Yacht Club Fishing Tournament Results